 Question 7.
 I’ve been selected as a semi-finalist; can I indicate which CEO I’d like to be matched with, should I become a finalist?

 Answer 7.
-During the telephone interview stage of the selection process (Phase 3), students will be asked which CEO they would prefer to be matched with and their availabilities.
+During the telephone interview stage of the selection process, students will be asked which CEO they would prefer to be matched with and their availabilities.
 These preferences will be taken into consideration, but note that the final decision rests with Odgers Berndtson.
 As experts in executive search, our Partners and Consultants will determine the best match for each CEO based on each student’s profile, in tandem with their field of study and experience.

 Question 8.
 I’ve been selected as a semi-finalist.
 What can I expect?

 Answer 8.
 Congratulations!
 As a semi-finalist, you’re one phase away from being selected as a participant in the CEOx1Day event.
 This phase is important — it mirrors the job search and interviewing process that you can expect to experience in the corporate work world — and thus, we take it very seriously.
-For more details on what to expect from this process, watch the video below:

 Question 9.
 I’ve been selected as a finalist, but the date for my CEOx1Day event conflicts with my class schedule.
 Can the date be switched?

 Answer 9.
-We ask for semi-finalists’ availabilities during the phone interview (Phase 3) and the date for each CEOx1Day event has been booked with the CEO’s organization months in advance.
+We ask for semi-finalists’ availabilities during the phone interview and the date for each CEOx1Day event has been booked with the CEO’s organization months in advance.
 Therefore it cannot be changed.
 If you have a conflict due to an exam or project, Odgers Berndtson would be pleased to provide a letter to your school that outlines your involvement in the program.
 Alternatively, if you’re selected as a finalist but are unable to attend the event on the date that has been scheduled for you and your CEO, we’ll have to give your spot to another semi-finalist.

 Can't find an answer to your question?